uw-thalesians/perceptia-servers/gateway/README.md

 The PowerShell script, [localStartExample.ps1](./localStartExample.ps1) will run the gateway image as a container inside a docker network and expose it to localhost.
 This script has several command line options which allow you to customize the instance.
 By default this script will also start the gateway dependencies (redis and mssql servers).

-##### Comand Line Options
+##### Command Line Options

 The script accepts several comand line options which can be set when running the script in a PowerShell terminal.
 No positional options.

 Unless you need to run your own mssql container or build the gateway container locally, you should not have to provide any options to the local start script.

     Run: `.\locaStartExample.ps1`

-However, **if you want to retian redis and mssql databases between runs of the containers**, you need to include the -KeepMsSqlDb and -KeepMsSqlDb switch parameters.
+However, **if you want to remove redis and mssql databases between runs of the containers**, you need to include the -RedisRemoveDbVolume and -MsSqlRemoveDbVolume switch parameters or the -RemoveAllDbVolumes parameter.

+    Run: `.\locaStartExample.ps1 -RedisRemoveDbVolume -MsSqlRemoveDbVolume`

+To clean up (take down the containers started by running this script):

-Run: `.\locaStartExample.ps1 -KeepMsSqlDb -KeepRedisDb`
+    Run: `.\locaStartExample.ps1 -CleanUp -RemoveAllDbVolumes`

 `-MsSqlDatabase` (string) which is used to pass in the name of the database to use for connections to the server, default value is: "Perceptia"